-- 2. the legend in the first plot is side-by-side rather than stacked the argument ncol=2 allows this. - 3. the code to create the x-axis for the final plot could have been moved outside the loop, avoiding another if().
+- 2. the legend in the first plot is outside the plot area the argument xpd=NA allows this, and the upper outer margin (oma) is set to give space for the legend. - 3. the code to create the x-axis for the final plot could have been moved outside the loop, avoiding another if ().

 Was it worth it?
 The code was somewhat reduced - 18 vs 24 lines of code.
 I'm not sure that justifies the added complexity.
-The main benefit (in my experience) is that the "guts" of the plot are only here once - this makes it much simpler to change something (plotting character or line type) and keep all the panels consistent.
+The main benefit (in my experience) is that the "guts" of the plot are only here once this makes it much simpler to change something (plotting character or line type) and keep all the panels consistent.
 This suggests that it is more likely to be worth using a loop for a figure if all panels are very similar and when there are many panels.

-15.4 Adding a Secondary y-axis
+VI.
+Adding a Secondary y-axis